 A high pitched hissing sound coming from the front of your vehicle can suggest an overheating problem, a vacuum leak, or a whole array of other issues.
 If you there is a leak somewhere in your engine, this hissing sound could be the result of liquid chemicals making contact with hot exhaust or other engine parts.
 This could be a serious hazard, and you should never attempt to touch parts of a hot engine, especially if you are unfamiliar with the different working parts.

 Because we depend so much on our vehicles and because they are intricately working pieces of machinery, if you notice something is out of the ordinary, the best thing to do is to take it to a mechanic.
-Describe what you are experiencing, and let them assess the situation.
-Instead of just guessing or hoping for the best, let your trusted mechanic do what they do best!
+Whether your vehicle is making concerning sounds or you simply need an oil change in Buda, Reliable Automotive has you covered.
+Describe what you are experiencing, and let us assess the situation.
+Instead of just guessing or hoping for the best, let your trusted mechanic do what they do best—making your vehicle more reliable!